alabou/NMOS-MatroxOnly/NMOS With Control Plane Security.md

 Example 2: compact token using aud indices

 This example illustrates how the same token can remain compact by referencing aud entries by index.
-In this example, the Controller is authorized for write accesses only on node MTXCIP-CC91699.
-The x-nmos-node claim is not present because the scope claim already provides read access.
+In this example, the Controller is authorized for write accesses only on node `MTXCIP-CC91699`.
+The `x-nmos-node` claim is not present because the `scope` claim already provides read access.

 ```json
 {